8bitflynn/VDRIVE/README.md

    a.
 LOAD "vdrive.prg" from regular disk.
    b.
 SYS 49152 enable VDRIVE .
    c.
-SYS 49158 search for disk images (results include sequence 1,2,3,4 and the description or filename).
+SYS 49158 search for disk images (results include sequence 1,2,3,4 and the description or filename), enter number to mount.
    d.
 SYS 49161 mount floppy disk (enter the sequence number from search).
+Any floppy result from search can be changed to by using this and entering in number without searching again.
    e.
 LOAD/SAVE from VDRIVE.

 ---